paulcpederson/imagemin-newer/README.md

   if (err) {
     throw err
   }
   console.log(files[0])
   // => {path: 'build/images/foo.jpg', contents: <Buffer 89 50 4e ...>}
-  // the files array will be only what actually changed })
+  // the files array will now be only what actually changed })
 ```